REUTERS SUMMIT-Swiss must meet U.S. "diktat" over tax - Ackermann

 Banks under formal U.S. investigation include Credit Suisse , Julius Baer, British bank HSBC's Swiss arm, privately held Pictet in Geneva and smaller players such as LLB's Swiss arm and local government-backed Zuercher Kantonalbank and Basler Kantonalbank.

-"There is no reason ... for premature and possibly ill-considered concessions with only regional reach," Ackermann said.
+"There is no reason ... for premature and possibly ill-considered concessions with only regional reach.
+Now is the time to carefully evaluate options and seek a solution within a broadly accepted framework," Ackermann said.

-He urged Switzerland to step up debate with the Organisation for Economic Cooperation and Development (OECD) to push for an internationally binding standard on exchange of client data.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan